KLYY

-KLYY (97.5 MHz, "José 97.5") is a commercial FM radio station located in Riverside, California, broadcasting to the Inland Empire, Greater Los Angeles areas.
-KLYY airs a Spanish adult hits music format.
-It operates from studios in Los Angeles with the transmitter located in the San Bernardino National Forest.
+KLYY (97.5 FM, "José 97.5 y 107.1") is a commercial radio station licensed to Riverside, California, and broadcasting to the Inland Empire, High Desert and Greater Los Angeles areas.
+It is owned by Entravision Communications and it airs a Spanish language adult hits radio format.
+It operates from studios in Los Angeles.
+Programming is simulcast on KSSE Arcadia, KSSD Fallbrook and KSSC Ventura, all on 107.1 FM.